3 Defensive Trading Tips You Need Now

 Stop Loss Orders

-All three are suggested especially for markets that are slowly declining.
+All three are suggested, especially for markets that are slowly declining.
 Why?
-They all work to reduce the risk of more loss than you can handle and they can also maximize your profits.You have to have an exit strategy and all three stop loss orders are aimed at reducing your risk and, therefore, your losses.
+They all work to reduce the risk of more loss than you can handle and they can also maximize your profits.You have to have an exit strategy and all three stop loss orders aim to reduce your risk and, therefore, your losses.

 Short Position Stocks